TM Garret

 TM Garret Schmid (born Achim Schmid), publicly known as TM Garret, is a German-American author, producer, filmmaker, and human rights activist.
 A former white supremacist, he is the founder of C.H.A.N.G.E., a Memphis-based non-profit organization which engages in community outreach programs and anti-racism campaigns.

 Early life

 TM Garret was born as Achim Schmid in Mosbach, Germany, and raised in a small nearby town.
 He was raised by his mother, a cook, after his parents divorced.
-His father, a boatman, died later when Garret was eight years old.
+His father, a boatman, died when Garret was eight years old.
 He became attracted to Nationalist groups at the age of 13 and radicalized in the years after.

 He became a white supremacist, and founded a series of racist skinhead bands with names like Celtic Moon, Wolfsrudel (Wolfspack), and Höllenhunde (Hounds of Hell).
 Later he became a member of a German Ku Klux Klan faction and formed his own KKK group which he later left; it disbanded in 2002.